Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games: Introduction

-{As discussed in \cite{belgioioso17,yi19,belgioioso20,franci20,franci20b}, fixed-point algorithms based on operator-splitting methods are effective to solve GNEPs with continuous variables since they can deal with the least restrictive assumptions for global convergence results.} Nevertheless, none of the existing fixed-point algorithms for continuous GNEPs take the advantage of the structure of the constraints.
-Such algorithms typically require each agent to perform a Euclidean projection onto its local feasible set, which requires solving a quadratic program, or a proximal step, which is a convex program itself.
+As extensively discussed in \cite{belgioioso17,yi19,belgioioso20,franci20,franci20b}, fixed-point algorithms based on operator-splitting methods are effective to solve GNEPs with continuous variables since they can deal with the least restrictive assumptions for global convergence results; {moreover,} they can be implemented in a distributed manner, {enhancing} scalability and minimum information sharing.
+Nevertheless, none of the existing fixed-point algorithms for continuous GNEPs take the advantage of the structure of the constraints.
+Such algorithms typically require each agent to perform a Euclidean projection onto its local feasible set or a proximal step, which is a convex program.
 On the other hand, we observe from mirror descent algorithms for convex and online optimization \cite{beck03,belmega18,gao20b} { that there exist closed-form non-Euclidean projection mappings for certain types of feasible sets.} {The works in \cite{gao20,mertikopoulos19,gao20b} for non-generalized games also adopt the mirror mapping approach albeit do not consider fixed-point methods.} {Essentially, a mirror mapping is a Bregman projection, which uses the Bregman divergence/distance of a sufficiently well-behaved function (e.g. Legendre function) as the ``distance'' metric \cite{bauschke97}.
 Therefore, our strategy to incorporate a mirror mapping into a fixed-point algorithm is that of considering a Bregman projection as the backward operator of a splitting method.
 Recently, this integration is introduced for the forward-backward splitting in \cite{bui20}.} Unfortunately, we cannot use the Bregman algorithm in \cite{bui20} since it requires cocoercivity of the forward operator, a property that is not satisfied by the MS-GNEP {in general}.
 Instead, we extend the forward-reflected-backward (FoRB) splitting \cite{malitsky20} since it works for (non-cocoercive non-strongly) monotone operators and it only requires one forward and one backward steps (see \cite{belgioioso20} for a discussion on the advantages of the FoRB over other fixed-point methods in generalized aggregative games).